maelle/rr2018/README.md

 # rr2018

-Abstracts I'll submit to the French R conference.
+Abstracts I've submitted to the French R conference.

 I am on the program committee but obviously I won't review my own submissions :grin: